Trial of alleged Egyptian spy in Merkel's press office starts | DW | 23.02.2021

 In return, prosecutors allege that authorities in Egypt supposedly offered him preferential treatment.
 They say the suspect's mother in Egypt also received help from her son's handling officer to claim her pension payments.

 Two more court dates are scheduled for the trial before the end of the month.
-Originally scheduled to start in January, the case was delayed because of the coronavirus.
+Originally scheduled to start in January, the case was delayed due to the coronavirus pandemic.

 Germany's domestic intelligence service (the BfV) made the case public in July last year in its wide-ranging annual report on potential threats to democracy.